ccat3z/stars/README.md

 * [desandro/masonry](https://github.com/desandro/masonry): :love_hotel: Cascading grid layout plugin
 * [nana-4/materia-theme](https://github.com/nana-4/materia-theme): A Material Design theme for GNOME/GTK based desktop environments
 * [material-shell/material-shell](https://github.com/material-shell/material-shell): A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
 It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
-* [mui-org/material-ui](https://github.com/mui-org/material-ui): React components for faster and simpler web development.
-Build your own design system, or start with Material Design.
+* [mui-org/material-ui](https://github.com/mui-org/material-ui): Material-UI is a simple and customizable component library to build faster, beautiful, and more accessible React applications.
+Follow your own design system, or start with Material Design.
 * [zhanghai/MaterialFiles](https://github.com/zhanghai/MaterialFiles): Material Design file manager for Android
 * [42wim/matterbridge](https://github.com/42wim/matterbridge): bridge between mattermost, IRC, gitter, xmpp, slack, discord, telegram, rocketchat, twitch, ssh-chat, zulip, whatsapp, keybase, matrix, microsoft teams, nextcloud, mumble and more with REST API (mattermost not required!)
 * [meganz/MEGAcmd](https://github.com/meganz/MEGAcmd): Command Line Interactive and Scriptable Application to access MEGA